Putting Members’ Interests First – frequently asked questions

 d) elections regarding the provision of insurance under sections 68AAA, 68AAB and 68AAC of the SIS Act remain valid following a successor fund transfer (SFT).
 (Added 15 May 2020).

-e) the application and transition provisions of the Treasury Laws Amendment (Putting Members’ Interests First) Act 2019 apply such that members who were not required to make an election under the Act (such as members who provided an election before 1 November 2019 or members under 25 prior to 1 April 2020) are not required to elect following an SFT.
-(Added 15 May 2020).
+e) the application and transition provisions of the Treasury Laws Amendment (Putting Members’ Interests First) Act 2019 apply such that members who were not required to make an election under the Act (such as members who provided an election before 1 November 2019 or members under 25 prior to 1 April 2020, or members with an account balance that is less than $6000 but who had an account balance equal to or greater than $6000 on or after 1 November 2019) are not required to elect following an SFT.
+(Added 15 May 2020) (Revised 21 October 2021).

 1. What action should a trustee take if it anticipates it will be unable to comply with any part of the Putting Members’ Interests First reforms?